 Who We Are and What We Do

-The Wranglers are a fun and active plus level square dance club in North County San Diego.
-We dance at various Poway Unified School District schools on the third Friday or fourth Saturday of the month.
+We are a fun and active square dance club in North County San Diego.
+We dance at various locations in and around the city of Poway usually on the third Friday.

 A Bit of History